Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 have the higher rank which need to be included in the model.

 For the model validation, I checked the best performance model with original dataset without the new engineered features.
-Refered by the results, the dataset without new engineered features negatively impact the model performance, which means the new engineered features do improve the model performance either on precisons or recalls.
+Refered by the results, the dataset without new engineered features negatively impact the model performance (precision and recall all dropped), which means the new engineered features do improve the model performance either on precisons or recalls.

 - KBest/PCA/TreeBased Model (Feature selection)